Scouting in West Midlands: Kinver

 Located within the Southern salient of Staffordshire near the Worcestershire border is Kinver Scout Camp, owned by the Hereford and Worcester Scout Association County.
 The site is 23 acre of woodland with 11 open glades used for campsites and indoor facilities for Scouts and other youth groups.
 The Scouts have camped on the site since 1921 and lodges for accommodation have been added to the site since 1935.
+The site is currently closed but Hereford and Worcester Scout Association has stated that it may reopen if a sustainable business plan can be put in place.

 The site has an ranges for rifle shooting, archery and crossbows; a climbing tower and crate stacking.
 Smaller activities offered include grass sledges, pioneering, orienteering and bat detecting.
 There is a range of accommodation on the site including the 20-bed Harcourt Webb cabin, often partnered with the adjacent Jim Jukes Cabin for activity space and catering, the 14-bed double storey Chief's Lodge and the 6-bed Albert Hall, often used in conjunction with the 2 Simmonds Cabins with 5 beds between them.
 The site also has the Compa Hall which can be used for indoor activities and is used as a HQ for a local Scout group.